Eintracht Frankfurt (women)

 Eintracht Frankfurt is a German women's association football club based in Frankfurt.
 Its first team currently plays in the German top flight, Frauen-Bundesliga.
 From 1998 to 2020, the club was known as 1.
 FFC Frankfurt.

-Eintracht have won seven German women's football championships, a record nine Frauen DFB-Pokals, and four UEFA Women's Champions League titles (trailing only Lyon).
+Eintracht have won seven German women's football championships, nine Frauen DFB-Pokals, and four UEFA Women's Champions League titles (trailing only Lyon).
 Eintracht play at the Stadion am Brentanobad, and their biggest rivals are 1.
 FFC Turbine Potsdam.

 History